openbmc/openbmc/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

   <_workspace>/meta-arm/scripts/runfvp --terminals=xterm <_workspace>/build/tmp/deploy/images/corstone1000-fvp/corstone1000-image-corstone1000-fvp.fvpconf -- -C board.msd_mmc.p_mmc_file="<_workspace>/mmc2_file.img"

-Once the FVP begins booting, you will need to quickly change the boot option in GRUB, to boot into recovery mode.
+Once the FVP begins booting, you will need to quickly change the boot option in grub, to boot into recovery mode.

 **NOTE:** This option will disappear quickly, so it's best to preempt it.